Baselining Network-Wide Traffic by Time-Frequency Constrained Stable Principal Component Pursuit: Simulation Results

 The first metric is the \emph{Normalized Root Mean Squared Error} (NRMSE) between the ground-truth baseline traffic matrix $A$ and its estimation $\widehat{A}$:

-Fig. \ref{NRMSE} illustrates the NRMSEs of different baseline methods under two noise levels.
+Fig. \ref{NRMSE} illustrates the NRMSEs of different baseline schemes under two noise levels.
 For SPCP-TFC, we test different values of parameter $\beta\in\{0.1, 1, 10, 25, 50\}$.
 It can be observed that, SPCP-TFC archives significant lower NRMSEs than RBL and PCA, and this result is stable in a large range of $\beta$ values.
-And our traffic baseline method shows the best performance when $\beta$ = $25$: under the low (high) noise level, the median of NRMSEs for SPCP-TFC is as $30.3\% (27.3\%)$ as that for RBL, and is as $19.5\% (15.9\%)$ as that for PCA.
-Hence we only consider SPCP-TFC with this fixed value in the following discussions.
+Moreover, our traffic baseline scheme shows the best performance when $\beta$ = $25$: under the low (high) noise level, the median of NRMSEs for SPCP-TFC is as $30.3\% (27.3\%)$ as that for RBL, and is as $19.5\% (15.9\%)$ as that for PCA.
+Hence, we only consider SPCP-TFC with this fixed value in the following discussions.

 The second metric characterizes the temporal correlation between each pair of ground-truth and resulting baseline traffic flows using their \emph{Pearson Correlation Coefficient}.
-As a traffic matrix contains 100 flows, under each noise level, we compute $100 \times 100$ = $10^{4}$ correlation coefficients for each baseline method.
+As a traffic matrix contains 100 flows, under each noise level, we compute $100 \times 100$ = $10^{4}$ correlation coefficients for each baseline scheme.
 We display boxplots of these coefficients in Fig. \ref{Correlation}.
-It is shown that the correlation coefficients for SPCP-TFC are very close to $1$, and have an obviously greater median than RBL and PCA.
-Thus the SPCP-TFC method extracts the temporal characteristics of the baseline traffic more precisely.
+It is shown that the correlation coefficients for SPCP-TFC are very close to one, and have an obviously greater median than RBL and PCA.
+Thus SPCP-TFC extracts the temporal characteristics of the baseline traffic more precisely.

+The third metric characterizes baseline traffic on smoothness, which adds up the \emph{Total Variations} of the traffic flows in a baseline traffic matrix $A$ (ground-truth or estimated):